Getting Started

 Sharing Open Access

 Once an article is published in an open venue, authors (and others) are free to share it far and wide with assurance that any reader with access to the web will have unfettered access to the full text of the article.
-We suggest sharing in lots of places, starting with KU ScholarWorks (KUSW), the digital institutional repository of the University of Kansas.
+We suggest sharing in multiple places, starting with KU ScholarWorks (KUSW), the digital institutional repository of the University of Kansas.
 KUSW contains scholarly work created by KU faculty, staff, and students, as well as material from University Archives, ensuring preservation and access by a global audience.
 Additionally, sharing via academic social media, personal pages and blogs, departmental sites, and disciplinary repositories are encouraged.

-Publish in Traditional (Subscription) Journals
+Publish in Subscription Journals

 Understanding Author’s Rights